sapphireUI/SapphireUI/docs/getting_started/theming.md

 # Summary

-Buridan UI’s theming system gives you centralized control over color palettes, built-in support for light and dark modes, and simple switching between blue, red, green, amber, and purple themes.
+Sapphire UI’s theming system gives you centralized control over color palettes, built-in support for light and dark modes, and simple switching between blue, red, green, amber, and purple themes.
 Designed with CSS-native flexibility, it works seamlessly across components, charts, and any custom UI elements.
 Add the CSS file once, and your entire app stays visually consistent and easy to style.

 Happy theming! 🎨